 This is the primary challenge in legacy application modernization because:

 One possible approach to tackle this is to go through the code manually and identify the functionality, which is a humungous task, especially because a lot of code (usually around 30-40% of the entire code base), is redundant or no longer in use.
-The best way is a tool assisted approach which Visionet adopts in its modernization initiatives.
+The best way is a tool assisted approach which Systems adopts in its modernization initiatives.
 This tools analyzes the code base, extracts dependencies and identify unused code, hence the dependency on technical and functional documentation is highly reduced.